 The walnut may have come to China quite late, the term 胡 hú probably relates to people to the north of China who introduced the tree after the Han dynasty. 胡桃 Hú táo also means ‘flirt’ because of a story of a couple who were estranged for a long while, when the husband (named Hu) returned he flirted with his own wife as he failed to recognize her.
 So a walnut has come to symbolize a flirtation.

 Willow 柳 liǔ

 The widespread willow is a very useful tree.
 It provides material for all sorts of purposes including baskets, ropes and firewood.
 It is associated with Spring and therefore also with romance.
 The grace of a willow tree is often compared to the meekness and charm of a young woman.
 In combination with a swallow it symbolizes artistic ability.
 Willow is believed to keep evil spirits at bay and is often seen in the form of a willow broom at the Qing Ming festival for this reason.
+At this festival it was traditional to snap off small branches of willow at the graveyard and take them home to hang at the entrance gate as a sign of spring.
 It is widely prescribed in traditional medicine, and this has proven efficacy as willow bark is a source of salicylic acid - aspirin.